Henry de Nassau, Lord Overkirk: Legacy

-Opinions on Ouwerkerk’s career are mixed.
+Opinions on Ouwerkerk's career are mixed.
 While he is widely praised for his bravery and was a capable cavalry commander, some critics argue that he lacked the qualities needed for the highest command.
 Sicco van Goslinga, a contemporary, gave a particularly sharp assessment of the field marshal:

 Field Marshal Ouwerkerk was the bravest and most magnanimous man in the world; he even exaggerated those qualities, and in his eagerness to fight as a soldier, he sometimes forgot that he was a general.
 Otherwise, he was as small-minded as could be, highly sensitive to criticism, and absurdly jealous of his authority—an authority he relinquished in important matters yet stubbornly upheld in trivial ones, entirely beneath the dignity of a general.

+The mysterious anonymous Monsieur de B., who served in the Dutch army and in the guards of William III, was famous for his shrewd observations on Dutch politicians and military officers.
+He described Ouwerkerk in his memoires as a man:

+of middling height, slenderly built, very well groomed, and somewhat affected in his manners.
+He had little aptitude for affairs of state, but was as brave as any man could be.
+He was so uninterested in personal gain that he never wished to ask anything for himself or his family.
+He had no ambition for honours and made no effort to obtain them.

+His intellect was rather mediocre.
+At times he was amiable, but he could also be extremely hot-tempered.
+Towards the end of his life this became so severe that he grew unbearable and almost fell into a kind of madness.
+He died amidst the armies, where his hand had always acted bravely.

-The British historian Falkner mostly praised Ouwerkerk for his fruitful cooperation with Marlborough.
+British characterizations of Ouwerkerk are often more positive and historian Falkner mostly praised Ouwerkerk for his fruitful cooperation with Marlborough.
 He writes:

 The way in which Marlborough and Overkirk worked so well together was notable, and an essential ingredient for the good of the combined Allied effort.
 With so many Dutch troops effectively under command of the Englishman, the confidence that Overkirk showed in the duke's competence and skilful direction of campaigns was essential for the cohesion of the Alliance.
 The cautious States-General in The Hague, who had so much at stake in the war and to whom Overkirk ultimately had to answer for his conduct and that of his troops, were reassured by this evident harmony.
 Some Dutch officers held a lingering sense of regret that the duke had been appointed to the command of the Anglo-Dutch army at all, and their cooperation was at times grudging.
 But the generally close accord between Marlborough and Overkirk was an example of how things should be done.

 Dutch historian Jan Willem Wijn regards this rather as a lack of assertiveness.
 He writes: